abhiyanpaudel/panel_methods/README.md

-# Airfoil and panel methods
+# Panel methods
-Includes basic codes such naca 4 digit airfoil generator, panel methods etc.
+Includes source panel method, vortex panel method and the combination of source and vortex.
+These methods can be used for any airfoils but in these codes, only NACA 4 digit airfoils are considered.
+These codes are for educational purposes.